TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 3/Matthew 3.10.md

 ---

-And even now the axe lieth at the root of the trees: every tree therefore that bringeth not forth good fruit is hewn down, and cast into the fire.
+"Even now the axe lies at the root of the trees.
+Therefore, every tree that doesn't bring forth good fruit is cut down, and cast into the fire.